Andrea Rezendes

 Speech-Language Pathologist

-Since 2021, I have been working independently in private practice, with a child-centered approach rooted in close collaboration with families, childcare settings, and schools.
-In response to growing needs and to help reduce wait times, I made the decision to build a team of speech-language pathologists who share my values.
-Together, we are committed to offering warm, personalized, and evidence-based care.
+Since 2021, I have been working in private practice, focused on children and collaborating closely with families, schools, and daycare centers.
+To better meet the growing needs, I built a team of speech-language pathologists who share my values, providing warm, personalized, and evidence-based care.

 Amélia Gaul